digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 5. Payer consents to the presentation.
 6. `HTTP POST` OpenID4VP authorization response.
 The response includes a presentation of a payment credential.
 This will trigger the initation of a payment.
     Note over payee: initate payment...
-7. `HTTP POST` 302 Redirect to payment authorization
+7. `HTTP POST` 302 Redirect to SCA

 ### Payment initiation